On this page:

 About 87 percent of the facilities required parental consent, leading the researchers to conclude that “many parents are allowing their teens to tan and are providing written consent or accompaniment.”

-FDA regulates radiation-emitting products, including sunlamps and products that contain them, such as tanning beds and booths and portable home units.
-Manufacturers of sunlamps must comply with FDA regulations, including the performance standard for sunlamp products.
+Manufacturers of sunlamp products must comply with applicable FDA regulations, including the current performance standard for sunlamp products.

 FDA, NCI, the American Academy of Dermatology, and other health organizations advise limiting exposure to natural UV radiation from the sun and avoiding artificial UV sources such as tanning beds entirely.